- 1 pound slab bacon, cut in 1/2” x 1/2" x 2” lardons

 - 1/4 cup minced parsley

-Put the bacon in a French oven or cassoulet dish and add just enough water to cover.
+Put the bacon in a Dutch oven or cassoulet dish and add just enough water to cover.
 Place the pot over high heat.
 When the fat begins to crackle, lower the heat to medium and stir, turning the bacon to brown it on all sides.
 Remove the bacon to a bowl or plate.

 Turn the heat to medium-high.
 Season the pork liberally with salt and pepper.
 Sear the pork in the bacon fat until browned.
 Remove the pork to a bowl or plate.